covcom/300CEM/Week_02_The_Java_language/README.md

   ![drag](.md_images/raw_layout.png)

- When you drag widgets, in the graphical layout you'll see guidelines that show you which other widget is being used as the guide.
+ When you drag widgets, in the graphical layout you'll see guidelines that show you which widget is being used as the guide.
 This gives you some idea of where to place your widgets.

  ![drag](.md_images/drag.png)

-4. In design view, double click on word 'Hello World!' in the graphical layout, the 'text' field in the property tool window will be highlighted.
+4. In design view, double-click on the word 'Hello World!' in the graphical layout, the 'text' field in the property tool window will be highlighted.
 Type in 'Type and Run' in the text field, and make sure it's 'textView' in the ID field, and hit enter.
 You'll see the texts being displayed has changed to 'Type and Run'.
 We could do this for all widgets on the graphical layout.
-But normally we only drag and drop on a relatively rough scale, and then fine-tune the layout in Text view i.e. editting xml files directly.
+But normally we only drag and drop on a relatively rough scale, and then fine-tune the layout in Text view i.e. editing xml files directly.

 5. Switch to the Text view, edit the layouts so it looks like the following: